 1.)
 Begin where we can begin.
 Forgive what we can forgive.

 2.)
 Pray for willingness to forgive the rest.

 4.)
 Don’t be surprised if we remember more old offenses or if new offenses occur.
 Deal with them one by one.
 Recycle points 2 and 3 above.

 Even when there have been many offenses, there may be only one occasion when the forgiver talks with the other person about forgiving, and maybe not even one.
 But even if there are more opportunities, they should often be avoided because they aren’t necessarily constructive to the other person.
 The Lord will guide our forgiving of his or her sins against us.
 The essential element of forgiveness is our heart attitude, not the words spoken to the other person, important as those words may be.

 When we’re wounded the second time, our feelings are probably going to be similar to the feelings we had the first time.
 And are likely to be even more intense.
 But these feelings don’t mean we never forgave the first time.
 The feelings aren’t wrong and they don’t necessarily indicate we have done wrong.
 We control our behavior and ultimately resolve unpleasant feelings by a process.
 This involves forgiving, and that begins with an act of the will.

-Unfortunately, the book, which this article was edited from, FORGIVE AND BE FREE— Healing the Wounds of Past and Present, by Richard Walters, published by Zondervan Publishing is no longer being printed.
+Richard Walters wrote the content of the article posted above.
+Unfortunately, the book, which this article was edited from, FORGIVE AND BE FREE— Healing the Wounds of Past and Present is no longer being printed.